by Diane Spicer

 And for good reason: Cherished memories of hiking and camping trips.

-Remind your favorite young hiker of a treasured hiking destination like Yellowstone National Park by gifting her/him with a beautiful wooden hiking stick:
+Remind your favorite young hiker of a treasured hiking destination or favorite hike by gifting her/him with a beautiful wooden hiking stick.

 And then add a medallion!